Frobenius splitting of valuation rings and $F$-singularities of centers: Introduction

-Since the identity $[\Gamma_\nu:p\Gamma_\nu][\kappa_\nu:\kappa^p_\nu] = [K:K^p]$ does not depend on the center, Theorem \ref{f-finiteness-general-abhyankar} implies that possessing $F$-finite Abhyankar centers is intrinsic to a valuation.
 Although imposing finiteness of Frobenius on Noetherian centers appears to be a strong restriction, the class of such rings include any center one is likely to encounter is geometric applications.
 For example, any generically $F$-finite excellent domain of prime characteristic is also $F$-finite.
 Thus Theorem \ref{f-finiteness-general-abhyankar} implies that the property of a valuation possessing generically $F$-finite, excellent Abhyankar centers is independent of the choice of such centers.

 We can draw interesting conclusions from Theorem \ref{f-finiteness-general-abhyankar} even for valuations of function fields.
 First note that it generalizes (\ref{1.0.1.1}) (see Remark \ref{Abhyankar-center-remarks}(i)).
-Also, if $K$ is a function field over a perfect field $k$ of prime characteristic, then Theorem \ref{f-finiteness-general-abhyankar} and (\ref{1.0.1.1}) imply that any valuation of $K/k$ that possesses an excellent Abhyankar center is an Abhyankar valuation of $K/k$ (Corollary \ref{excellent-Abhyankar-centers-function-fields}).
-Admitting excellent Abhyankar centers is a priori much weaker than admitting Abhyankar centers that are essentially of finite type over $k$, and so Corollary \ref{excellent-Abhyankar-centers-function-fields} is not at all obvious.
+Furthermore, if $K$ is a function field over a perfect field $k$ of prime characteristic, then Theorem \ref{f-finiteness-general-abhyankar} and (\ref{1.0.1.1}) imply that any valuation of $K/k$ that possesses an excellent Abhyankar center is an Abhyankar valuation of $K/k$ (Corollary \ref{excellent-Abhyankar-centers-function-fields}).
+Admitting excellent Abhyankar centers is a priori much weaker than admitting Abhyankar centers that are essentially of finite type over $k$, and so Corollary \ref{excellent-Abhyankar-centers-function-fields} is not obvious.
 In fact, the corresponding statement is false when the ground field $k$ has characteristic $0$ -- one can easily construct a non-Abhyankar valuation of $K/\mathbb{C}$ which has an Abhyankar center that is an excellent local domain (see Remark \ref{Abhyankar-center-remarks}(vi) or \cite[Example 1(iv)]{ELS03}).